Olympic Peninsula Forests

 Minnie Peterson Campground

 This nine-campsite campground is on the edge of the Hoh Rain Forest in the Olympic Experimental State Forest and provides visitors a peaceful setting along a creek.
-Campsites can accommodate up to a 30-foot RV, though size may vary by site.
+Campsites can accommodate up to a 30-foot trailer, though size may vary by site.

 Directions: From Willoughby Creek continue on Hoh Rain Forest Road for 1 mile.
 Site is on left.
 Get directions.